chrissyh1/chrissys_portfolio/food-distribution-powerbi/README.md

 ## 🧩 File Included
 - `Food Distribution Analysis with Power BI.pbix` — Interactive Power BI report with maps, filters, and KPIs.

-## 📌 Purpose
-This project demonstrates the use of data storytelling through dashboards to influence nonprofit planning, public health initiatives, and food policy.